PhilFM/Robust-M-Estimation/packaging_tutorial/README.md

 # GNC Smoothie package

 Python library supporting M-estimation using two algorithms: the well-known Iteratively Reweighted Least Squares (IRLS) and our custom Supervised Gauss-Newton algorithm.
+Author: Philip McLauchlan.

 First some introductory theory.

 ## M-estimation
 M-estimation is a generalisation of maximum-likelihood estimation.